darktable-org/dtdocs/content/module-reference/processing-modules/liquify.md

 # points

 Click the point icon to activate the point tool and `click` on the image to place it.
+Holding `Ctrl` while clicking on the point icon allows you to add multiple points without having to click the icon again.
+Right-click to exit creation mode.

 A point is formed by a single node.
 In a point the strength vector has three different modes which are toggled using `Ctrl+click` over the arrowhead of the strength vector.